What Is The Main Religion In Singapore

 Q: Is there a dominant ethnic group associated with each major religion in Singapore?

-A: While there are general associations (e.g., Islam with Malays, Hinduism with Indians), it's important to note that religious affiliation is not exclusive to any single ethnic group.
+A: While there are general associations (e.g., Islam with Malays, Hinduism with Indians), don't forget to note that religious affiliation is not exclusive to any single ethnic group.
 There are Chinese Christians, Indian Muslims, and people of various ethnicities practicing Buddhism.

 Q: How does religious diversity impact Singapore's national identity?

 A: Religious diversity is an integral part of Singapore's national identity.
-It is reflected in the country's cultural heritage, social fabric, and political landscape.
+And it is reflected in the country's cultural heritage, social fabric, and political landscape.
 Singaporeans take pride in their ability to coexist peacefully despite their different religious beliefs.

 Q: What happens if someone tries to incite religious hatred in Singapore?

 A: Singapore has strict laws against inciting religious hatred.
-Individuals who engage in such activities can face fines, imprisonment, or both.
+In practice, individuals who engage in such activities can face fines, imprisonment, or both.
 The government takes a firm stance against any actions that threaten religious harmony.

 Conclusion